Transcript: Food Industry “Funding Effect”

 When food companies claim there is science to support their wild claims, it may very well be true.
 Multibillion dollar industries have the cash to spread around to research establishments.

 The “funding effect” describes the uncanny correlation between the conclusion desired by a funding source, and the conclusion reached by the researchers being funded.
-The funding effect, and the strategy of “manufacturing uncertainty" has been used with great success by manufacturers of dangerous products to oppose public health regulation.
+The funding effect, and the strategy of “manufacturing uncertainty”, have been used with great success by manufacturers of dangerous products, to oppose public health regulation.
 To resist regulation, industries fund scientific reviews to downplay the risks of their products.
-Tobacco is the classic case, but producers have funded studies downplaying the risks of asbestos, benzene, lead etc.
+Tobacco is the classic case, but producers have funded studies downplaying the risks of asbestos, benzene, lead, etc.

-This has been studied extensively in the pharmaceutical industry—drug company funded studies just happen to be about 4 times more likely to reach a pro industry conclusion than independent studies but “In contrast, little information is available regarding the prevalence or impact of funding by the food industry on nutrition research.
+This has been studied extensively in the pharmaceutical industry.
+Drug company-funded studies just happen to be about four times more likely to reach a pro-industry conclusion than independent studies.
+But: “In contrast, little information is available regarding the prevalence or impact of funding by the food industry on nutrition research.
 Whereas bias in pharmaceutical research could have an adverse effect on the health of millions of individuals who take medications, bias in nutrition research could have an adverse effect on the health of everyone.”